noahalorwu/wikimedia/e.md

-Esther is learning about terminal
+Esther is learning about terminal.
+This look cool